 By the way, this post may contain Amazon affiliate links.
 This means that I receive a small commission, (at no extra cost to you) if you make a purchase through the links provided.
 Thank you for supporting Betty’s Bakeware.

-When shopping for blenders, keep in mind that lower wattage blenders are usually for basic kitchen tasks that do not require a lot of power.
+When shopping for blenders, keep in mind that lower wattage blenders are usually for basic kitchen tasks that don’t need a lot of power.

-- Blenders with 300 watts of power are simple, basic machines that chop and blend, and they are ideal for cooks who don’t typically tackle tougher jobs.
+Blenders with 300 watts of power are simple, basic machines that chop and blend.
+They suit cooks who don’t typically tackle tougher jobs.

-- The best blender for smoothies and frozen drinks must be able to tackle crushing ice, and these machines are usually 500 or more watts of power.
+The best blender for smoothies and frozen drinks must be able to tackle crushing ice, and these machines have to have at least 500 or more watts of power.